 Where can I see "A Bag for Isobel"?

-Part of the Isobel Wylie Hutchison collection at Carlowrie Castle.
+Available for sale as part of the Isobel Wylie Hutchison collection at Carlowrie Castle.

 Kindly loaned for the Worshipful Company of Basketmakers' 450th Anniversary Trade Fair: "Basketry: Weaving the Circle of Life", The Old Library at Guildhall, February 2019